BitFunnel/Workbench/sample/README.md

 because of a bug.

 ## Generating the BitFunnel Corpus Files
-The Java class org.bitfunnel.workbench.MakeCorpusFile will convert the wikiextractor output to BitFunnel corpus format.
+The Java class org.bitfunnel.workbench.MakeCorpusFile converts the wikiextractor output to BitFunnel corpus format.
+The converter uses the [Lucene](https://lucene.apache.org/) Standard Analyzer to tokenize and stem each word in the extracted Wikipedia dump.
 Type

 Command line for OSX and Linux:
 ~~~